MDGrey33/PyHearingAI/README.md

 ## Architecture

-PyHearingAI follows Clean Architecture principles with clear separation of concerns:
+PyHearingAI follows Clean Architecture principles, with clear separation of concerns:

-- **Core Layer**: Contains domain models and interface definitions (ports)
+- **Core (Domain Layer)**: Contains domain models and business rules
-- **Application Layer**: Contains use cases and business logic
+- **Application Layer**: Implements use cases like transcription and speaker assignment
-- **Infrastructure Layer**: Contains implementations of interfaces (adapters)
+- **Infrastructure Layer**: Provides concrete implementations of interfaces (OpenAI Whisper, Pyannote, GPT-4o)
-- **Presentation Layer**: Contains user interfaces (CLI, API, etc.)
+- **Presentation Layer**: Offers user interfaces (CLI, future REST API)

 For more details on the solution design and architecture, see the documentation:
 - [Core Architecture](docs/architecture/01_core_architecture.md)